-Just a small percentage of fishermen responding to the survey considered themselves to be commercial fishermen (either part- or full-time) only, while the highest proportion described themselves as subsistence fishermen.
-Over one-third described themselves as fitting more than one of the fishing categories, further emphasizing that multiple-motivations underpin fishing in the Mariana Islands (Hospital and Beavers 2012).
+Twenty five percent of fishermen responding to the survey considered themselves to be commercial fishermen only (either part- or full-time), while the highest proportion described themselves as subsistence fishermen (40%).
+Over one-third described themselves as fitting more than one of the fishing categories , further emphasizing that multiple-motivations underpin fishing in the Mariana Islands (Hospital and Beavers, 2012).

 A vast majority of pelagic fishermen (84%), bottomfish fishermen (89%), and reef fishermen (92%) said that the fish they caught were an important source of food for their or other families.
-Consistent with that result, a higher proportion of their catch from the last 12 months was consumed at home (29%) or given away to crew, family members or friends and neighbors (33%) than was sold (25%), and an additional proportion (8%) was described as being caught for fiestas or other community and cultural events.
-The survey also asked whether they felt respected as fishermen by members of the community.
+Consistent with that result, on average, only a portion of catch (27%) was sold.
+The majority of their catch [from the previous 12 months of the date the survey was filled out] was consumed at home (30%) or given away to crew, family members or friends and neighbors (31%, or given to community events (7%).
+The survey also asked whether the fisherman felt respected as fishermen by members of the community.
 This question addresses the skills and social place of fishermen.
-Nearly half (47%) agreed that the community respected them; just 2% disagreed, while about a third were neutral and 15 percent said they didn't know (Hospital and Beavers 2012).
+Nearly half (47%) agreed that the community respected them; just 2% disagreed, while about a third were neutral and 15 percent said they didn't know (Hospital and Beavers, 2012).

-The survey analysis also identified highliners-the fishermen reporting the largest catches over the past 12 months.
+The survey analysis also identified highliners (the fishermen reporting the largest catches over the past 12 months).
 This category of fisherman included those reporting catches of 500 lb or more of pelagic species, or 500 lb or more of bottomfish, or 250 lb or more of reef fish.
 As a result, 32 fishermen (34% of those surveyed) were identified as highliners for subsequent analyses.
 Of the highliners, 66% were Chamorro compared to 57% of the non-highliners.
-Highliners tended to be older, less likely to be employed full or part time (than other fishermen), more likely to be self-employed or retired, and less likely than others in the fishery to have attended college (Hospital and Beavers 2012).
+Highliners tended to be older, less likely to be employed full or part time (than other fishermen), more likely to be self-employed or retired, and less likely than others in the fishery to have attended college (Hospital and Beavers, 2012).